 There are actually several laws in the Virginia Code (and federal law) that talk about this issue.

-In this article, we’ll briefly explore the basics of Virginia’s wiretapping laws.
+In this article, we’ll briefly explore the basics of Virginia’s recording and wiretapping laws.

 Note, however, that the reason you want to record will greatly affect how you choose to record, especially if you want to use the recording as evidence in court.

 Similarly, a number of other factors can greatly complicate your case, such as if you’re trying to record someone in another state.

 Basically, regardless of the specifics of your case, it’s highly recommended that you speak with an attorney about the legal ramifications of your actions before you record someone without their consent in Virginia.